 Currently, it is not possible to use filters with this command (and the other retrieval command variants) which are not operating directly on the dataset object, but on objects lower in the hierarchy such as ensembles or atoms.

-Variants of the dataset get command are dataset new, dataset dget, dataset jget, dataset jnew, dataset jshow, dataset nget, dataset show, dataset sqldget, dataset sqlget, dataset sqlnew, and dataset sqlshow .
+dataset new, dataset dget, dataset jget, dataset jnew, dataset jshow, dataset nget, dataset show, dataset sqldget, dataset sqlget, dataset sqlnew,

 dataset getparam dhandle property ?key? ?default?